atcna/DEYSET/README.md

 DEYSET is a real-time automotive perception and collision risk detection system developed as a multi-sensor ADAS research project at Çankaya University.

-The project was conducted as an undergraduate research project under the TÜBİTAK 2209-B program and was carried out over approximately 1–2 years.
+The project was conducted as an undergraduate research project under the TÜBİTAK 2209-B program and was carried out over 2 years.
 The project also included technical interaction and industry-oriented collaboration with SDT Space & Defense Technologies.

 The system combines camera-based object detection with LiDAR and FMCW radar sensing to improve environmental perception and identify potential collision-risk situations.